 - Quick & easy – one pot and ready in 30 minutes

-- Lots of ways to use it – coffee, bars and slices, fudge, icing, sundae toppings – so many possibilities as a sweet treat
+- There are many ways to use it – coffee, bars and slices, fudge, icing, sundae toppings – so many possibilities as a sweet treat.

 Key Ingredients